AlexanderKhazatsky/DROID/README.md

 ```

 If you are using miniconda instead of anaconda:
-- Go into r2d2/franka, then open launch_gripper.sh and launch_robot.sh
+- Go into droid/franka, then open launch_gripper.sh and launch_robot.sh
 - In both files, change the word anaconda to miniconda, change the paths to be absolute (ie. starting from /home), and save it
 - Go into scripts/server, and do the same thing to launch_server.sh

-Regardless of the machine, go into r2d2/misc/parameters.py, and:
+Regardless of the machine, go into droid/misc/parameters.py, and:
 - Set robot_ip to match the IP address of your robot
 - Set nuc_ip to match the IP address of your NUC

 If you are setting this up on the robot NUC:
-- In r2d2/misc/parameters.py, set "sudo_password" to your machine's corresponding sudo password.
+- In droid/misc/parameters.py, set "sudo_password" to your machine's corresponding sudo password.
 Sudo access is needed to launch the robot.
 The rest of the parameters can be ignored for now.
 - For the robot_type variable, enter 'fr3' or 'panda' depending on which Franka robot you are using

 If you are setting this up on the control workstation:
-- Go into r2d2/misc/parameters.py
+- Go into droid/misc/parameters.py
 - Set robot_serial_number to match your robot's serial number (found on your franka website, under Settings -> Franka World -> Control S/N)
 - For the robot_type variable, enter 'fr3' or 'panda' depending on which Franka robot you are using
 - Update the Charuco board parameters to match yours.
 If you ordered it through calib.io, the parameters should be on the board.
 - With the cameras plugged in, launch the GUI, and go to the calibration page.
 Clicking the camera ID’s will show you which view they correspond to.
 Update hand_camera_id, varied_3rd_person_camera_id, and fixed_3rd_person_camera_id values in parameters.py with the correct camera ID for each camera.

-To make R2D2 compatible with polymetis:
+To make DROID compatible with polymetis:
 - If you have an FR3, you will need [these](https://drive.google.com/drive/folders/178-MJTAVV0m5_RDs2ScUNcYameGDA0Eg?usp=sharing) files
 - If you have a Panda, you will need [these](https://drive.google.com/drive/folders/1wXTQQbFKjd9ed3yKxB4td9GzA_XrR7Xk?usp=sharing) files
 - Go into fairo/polymetis/polymetis/conf/robot_client/: